tzcl/tzcl.me/src/content/posts/expression-problem.md

 Do we need to solve the expression problem?
 Is the extra complexity worth the type safety?

-In most cases, I'd argue not – we should prefer to use the least powerful option at our disposal to minimise complexity.
+In most cases, I'd argue not – we should prefer to use the least powerful option in order to minimise complexity.
 However, in the cases where it is required, it's nice knowing that a solution exists.